davrandom/davrandom.github.io/_posts/en/2012-03-10-richard-stallman-all-proprietary-software-are-malicious.md

 > All proprietary software are malicious

-[…] ‘Addressing a packed hall at IIT Madras, the founder of GNU project said that by using such “non-free” software, people were in danger of being entrapped in a moral dilemma as they are forced to comply with the end-user agreements.’ […]
+[...]
+'Addressing a packed hall at IIT Madras, the founder of GNU project said that by using such "non-free" software, people were in danger of being entrapped in a moral dilemma as they are forced to comply with the end-user agreements.' [...]